Force Free? Balanced? Natural? Positive? What to Look for and Avoid when Hiring a Dog Trainer

 Finally, the dog-human connection is a fascinating inter-species relationship.
 Dogs know that we are humans as much as they know a cat is a cat and not a dog!
 But why would you not want to use a trainer using the dominance theory?
 By approaching all of training from the viewpoint of dominance only, one misses some very important causes of a dog’s behavior such as medical problems, lack of training, anxiety, poor diet, fear, learned behavior, genetics, or simply a dog trying to adjust in the first month of adoption to a new environment.
 Additionally, the dominance theory type of training instantly creates a confrontational relationship between a person and their dog, as the person is required to establish, and maintain at all times, an alpha status.
 Do you really want that relationship with your dog?
 Wouldn’t you rather learn to train your dog through reward-based methods, respectfully communicate with them, and have the deeply fulfilling relationship you are dreaming of?

 We receive calls from potential clients every day who are doing their due diligence… googling ‘dog trainer’ and calling around to see who has the best deal, who can do the ‘fastest’ work, and who is available.
 These are the wrong things to ask when looking for a dog trainer.
 First and foremost, ask if he or she uses ONLY positive motivation and reinforcement.
 Many trainers use pain-inflicting motivation, but say they use positive reinforcement.
 They will shock your dog, or jerk your dog off the ground, but not tell you that they do that.
 And why would they?
 Would you really bring your dog to a board & train program if you knew horrific things would happen while she was there?
 Ask which type of training tools they use with a dog, and ask specifically if they use choke, prong, or shock collars at any time.
 Ask where they received their education.
 Ask if they have references, both from clients and from colleagues.
+Ask what they will do when your dog gets it wrong.

 Does the trainer offer a method that ‘guarantees results for all dogs’?
 How many of you think that is realistically true?
 You’re right, it’s unrealistic!
 Each dog is an individual.
 Each person is an individual and the relationship forged between them is unique.
 While we live in a fast food, two-minute, sound-bite culture, the honest truth is that training takes time.
 Relationships take time, respect, and effort, whether those relationships are between two people or between a person and their dog.
 A good trainer will be honest with you about the time and work that will be involved in training your dog.

-The best way to find a reward-based trainer in your area is to search professional organizations like The Pet Professional Guild, Victoria Stilwell Positively network, Karen Pryor Clicker Trainer network, or ask your friends and family if they use a dog trainer who believes in pain-free training.
+The best way to find a reward-based trainer in your area is to search professional organizations like The Pet Professional Guild, Victoria Stilwell Positively network, Karen Pryor Clicker Trainer network, Fear Free Pets, or ask your friends and family if they use a dog trainer who believes in pain-free training.
 Reward-based training also doesn’t just mean feeding your dog a lot of treats.
 Food is a great motivator, and a great paycheck (would you work without a paycheck?), but good trainers wean off treats really quickly so you and your dog do not become dependent on them.
 Positive motivation is key, rather than making your dog afraid of you so he’ll behave.
 But when a trainer says he or she doesn’t believe in treats or rewards, run the other direction!
 If your dog has aggression issues, please don’t use aggressive techniques, as that will invariably make your dog worse or ruin him.
 Good trainers will focus on the anxiety and insecurity causing the aggression, and not just punish the aggression to make your dog to shut down.
 If your dog is shut down, he may not be aggressing, but the punishment will only increase his general anxiety and fear and potentially make him dangerous.

 Above all, a good trainer will use techniques and tools that will enhance the bond between you and your dog, rather than destroy it.
 Training methods and tools that cause intimidation or pain deeply damage the human/canine bond.
 Training methods that are pain and fear-free, and based on positive reinforcement will deepen and strengthen your bond.
 A good trainer will be there for the long term as the relationship between you and your dog develops, and if you need help over your dog’s entire lifetime.